Branduolinės sintezės keliai

 3.1 Carbon, nitrogen, oxygen as catalysts

-In the case of hotter cores in more massive stars CNO cycle (carbon–nitrogen–oxygen) dominates in hydrogen synthesis.
+In the case of hotter nuclei in more massive stars, the CNO cycle (carbon–nitrogen–oxygen) dominates hydrogen synthesis.
 Although the overall reaction is still 4p → 4He, the mechanism uses C, N, and O nuclei as intermediate catalysts:

 1. 12C + p → 13N + γ